ganbuan/CyberNotebook/README.md

 The POP3 server listens on TCP port 110 by default.

+### IMAP
+(Syncrhonising Email)

+The <i>Internet Message Access Protocol (IMAP)</i> allows synchronising read, moved, and deleted messages.
+This is particularly useful for checking emails via multiple clients.
+As an effect, IMAP tends to use more storage as emails are kept on the server to be syncrhonised across the email clients.

+Some example of IMAP protocol commands include:
++ LOGIN [username] [password] - authenticates the user
++ SELECT [mailbox] - selects the mailbox folder
++ FETCH [mail_number] [data_item] - gets the message number and required data (e.g. fetch 3 body[])
++ COPY [sequence_set] [data_item] - copies the specified messages to another mailbox
++ LOGOUT - logs out

+The IMAP server listens on TCP port 143 by default.

 ## Websites
 When you visit a website, your browser makes a request to a web server asking for information about the page you are trying to visit.
 It will then respond with data that your browser uses to show you the page.